 Mommy has been talking to me about coming to your dance class.
 This is something I’d really like to do, but I feel very anxious about it.
 I feel anxious about lots of things, a lot of the time.

 I’m nervous about not being able to copy the dance moves.
-I’m often unsure where my body is in space, because I have a sensory processing disorder.
+I’m often unsure where my body is in space, because I have a sensory processing difficulties.
 This means that at times, I am unable to process sensory information well enough for function.
-I also have hypermobility and my gross motor development is delayed.
-My skills will be a little different to most of the other 4 year olds in your classes.
+I also have hypotonia and hypermobility which still effects my mobility.

 I can behave differently to a lot of other children, and even though I’m only 4, I am already aware of this.
 I don’t want to stand out or look different as this makes me feel scared.
 I don’t want to look scared, as this makes me feel vulnerable.
 In order to feel less vulnerable, I try to watch how other people behave, and I try to copy them.
 Sometimes this works and sometimes it doesn’t.
 People call this process “masking”.
 To me, it really just means that when I am in unsafe territory, I “hold it all together”; my fears, my stimming and my outbursts of emotion, so that others don’t notice my struggles.
 My only safe territory is at home by the way, when it is just me, Mommy and Daddy.